The u-root cpu command

 openat "/etc/localtime"

-does not set up a bind mount over /etc
+cpud does not set up a bind mount over /etc. But the other files look very

-remote version opens /usr/share/zoneinfo/America/Los_Angeles
+remote version opens /usr/share/zoneinfo/America/Los_Angeles.

-The reason is that etc/localtime
+The reason is that etc/localtime is a symlink:

 lrwxrwxrwx 1 root root 39 May 29 12:47 /etc/localtime -> /usr/share/zoneinfo/America/Los_Angeles

-does not get handled by the server; but the
+The access to /etc/localtime does not get handled by the server; but the

-access to /usr/share/zoneinfo/America/Los_Angeles
+access to /usr/share/zoneinfo/America/Los_Angelesdoes.

 What about different architectures?
 What if we are using an x86 but want to

-to an ARM processor?
+cpu to an ARM processor?

-up to talk to a remote cpu
+We can set the local cpu up to talk to a remote cpu that needs different

-We would then invoke cpu
+We would then invoke cpu as follows:

 cpu -root ~/arm date

-, running on an ARM, would be provided with ARM binaries.
+And the remote cpud, running on an ARM, would be provided with ARM binaries.

 Learning how to use cpu

-can be a hard thing to learn, not because it is difficult, but because it
+Cpu can be a hard thing to learn, not because it is difficult, but because it

 is different.
 To paraphrase Yoda, you have to unlearn what you have learned.

-Forget about copying files from here to there; when you cpu
+Forget about copying files from here to there; when you cpu there, it looks

 like your files are waiting for you.

-You can start experimenting and learning about cpu
+You can start experimenting and learning about cpu by just running it locally.

 A set of binaries for you to try

-In order for you to try it out, start by working with the set of cpu
+In order for you to try it out, start by working with the set of cpu binaries

 at